 It’s hard for me to think back through that time because I find myself so ANGRY.
 My struggle was preventable.
 Avoidable.
 Not once during or after my pregnancy was I asked about my emotional well-being, and when I mentioned physical and emotional symptoms of my condition, they were ignored.
 A few simple questions and an honest conversation with a trusted doctor was all it would have taken.

 I want you to know that there are many wonderful doctors, psychologists, and social workers out there.
 Many obstetricians and primary care physicians are well-educated and have amazing bedside manner.
-But a large percentage of them are still grossly undereducated about antenatal and postpartum mood and anxiety disorders.
+But a large percentage of them are still grossly undereducated about antenatal anxiety, and all perinatal mood and anxiety disorders.
 Advocates in the PPD community are working towards universal postpartum mental health screening, but in the meanwhile, each mama has to be her own best advocate.

 - If you are struggling, tell the truth, the whole truth, to someone you trust.
 I know how scary this is (really and truly), but it’s vital you are honest about your symptoms in order for you to get the best treatment possible.